-GVW implemented Geographical Information Systems (GIS) into its operations during FY 2018/2019.
-The GIS Department manages the GIS system and is responsible for integration of GIS functions into GVW workflows.
+GVW implemented Geographical Information Systems (GIS) into its operations in FY 2018/2019.
+The GIS Department manages the GVW GIS system and is responsible for integration of GIS functions into GVW workflows.
 GIS is the basis of the GVW asset management program.
 Essentially, GIS is a geographical based database in which information regarding assets is accessible through a geographic map showing the assets in their real-world location.
-Information regarding assets can include, but is not limited to, the physical characteristics of the assets, pictures, videos, inspection records, etc. The GIS Department is coordinating with the Collection System Maintenance Department to GPS locate all manholes and to CCTV inspect and catalog all gravity sewer lines within the Collection System.
+Information regarding assets can include, but is not limited to, the physical characteristics of the assets, pictures, videos, inspection records, etc. The GIS Department is responsible for the location of all gravity sewer manholes and is coordinating with the Collection System Maintenance Department to GPS locate all LPS assets within the Collection System.
 This effort is to provide GVW staff with the required information to make informed decisions on repair and maintenance of the Collection System.
 The GVW GIS system is the cornerstone of GVW operations, with applications in each GVW department.
-The GIS Department is currently comprised of two (2) staff members but is Adopted to be increased to three (3) staff members in FY 2024/2025.
+The GIS Department is currently comprised of three (3) staff members but is proposed to be decreased to two (2) staff members in FY 2025/2026.